-As we saw in class, the introduction of the MIPS32 pipeline would actually increase the total latency for every supported instruction, so there's no gain at all there.
+As we saw in class, the introduction of the MIPS32 pipeline would actually increase the total latency for every supported instruction, so the statement above is true in that regard.

-But, with the pipelined design, we would (ideally) complete one instruction per much shorter clock cycle, relative to the long clock cycle of the single-cycle design.
+With the pipelined design, we would (ideally) complete one instruction per much shorter clock cycle.